ruizhengu/ruizhengu.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a third-year PhD student at the University of Sheffield, funded by the Department of Computer Science.
+I am a third-year PhD student at the University of Sheffield, funded by the School of Computer Science.

 I am advised by [Dr. José Miguel Rojas](https://jmrojas.github.io/) and [Dr. Donghwan Shin](https://www.dshin.info/home) as a member of [The Testing Research Group](https://www.sheffield.ac.uk/cs/research/groups/testing).